mcallisterliza/drama-kids/README.md

 * When clicked the call to action button directs the user to the 'Contact Us' page where they are invited to fill out the form.

-* The call to action button is also responsive and changes color when hovered over.
+* The call to action button is also responsive and changes color shade when hovered over.

   <img width="836" alt="call_to_action_button" src="https://github.com/mcallisterliza/drama-kids/assets/145555751/cd357777-d7d6-4d0a-bb4f-bf2d04ecc2ac">